New Voluntary Worker Classification Settlement Program

 Employers accepted into the program will pay an amount effectively equaling just over one percent of the wages paid to the reclassified workers for the past year.
 No interest or penalties will be due, and the employers will not be audited on payroll taxes related to these workers for prior years.
 Participating employers will, for the first three years under the program, be subject to a special six-year statute of limitations, rather than the usual three years that generally applies to payroll taxes.

-You should contact your accountant or our firm for more information.
+You should contact your accountant or our firm for more information about the Worker Classification Settlement Program or record keeping for tax purposes.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.